Alexandria, VA & Washington, D.C. Theft Crimes Lawyer

 If you have been accused of a theft crime, contact S.L.
 England, PLLC today for experienced representation.

-Theft in Virginia
+Theft in Alexandria, VA

 Theft crimes fall into three categories — larceny, burglary, and robbery.
 These may be misdemeanors or felonies, depending on the circumstances of the crime, the value of property involved, and the defendant’s criminal history.